Keno: History

 The word "keno" has French or Latin roots (Fr. quine "five winning numbers", L. quini "five each"), but by all accounts the game originated in China.
-Legend has it that the invention of the game saved an ancient city in time of war, and its widespread popularity helped raise funds to build the Great Wall of China.
+Legend has it that Zhang Liang invented the game during the Chu-Han Contention to raise money to defend an ancient city, and its widespread popularity later helped raise funds to build the Great Wall of China.
 In modern China, the idea of using lotteries to fund a public institution was not accepted before the late 19th century.

 Chinese lottery is not documented before 1847, when the Portuguese government of Macao decided to grant a licence to lottery operators.
 According to some, results of keno games in great cities were sent to outlying villages and hamlets by carrier pigeons, resulting in its Chinese name 白鸽票 báigē piào, with the literal reading "white dove tickets" in Mandarin, but in Southern varieties of Chinese spoken in Guangdong simply meaning "pigeon tickets", and pronounced baak6-gaap3-piu3 in Cantonese (on which the Western spelling 'pak-ah-pu' / 'pakapoo' was based).

 The Chinese played the game using sheets printed with Chinese characters, often the first 80 characters of the Thousand Character Classic, from which the winning characters were selected.
 Eventually, Chinese immigrants introduced keno to the West when they sailed across the Pacific Ocean to work on construction of the First transcontinental railroad in the 19th century, where the name was Westernized into boc hop bu and puck-apu.
-By 1866 it had already become a widely popular gambling game in Houston, Texas, under the name 'Keno'.
+There were also other, earlier games called Keno, but these were played in the same way as the game now known as "Bingo", not the modern game of Keno.